-Seven secrets of success to buying a house in the new economy
+Seven secrets of success to buying a house in the new economy.

-- 1. Insist on a professional valuation by a member of the RICS. - 2.
-Remember, fixtures and fittings will not be taken into the final valuation. - 3.
-Ask the vendor to contribute towards the deposit.
-This is common practice now and can see the vendor making a £2,500 £5,000 reduction. - 4.
-When negotiating the purchase price, from your original reduced offer, only increase your offer in lumps of £250. - 5.
-Never give in to pressure from the selling agent.
+• Insist on a professional valuation by a member of the RICS.

+- Remember, fixtures and fittings will not be taken into the final valuation. - Ask the vendor to contribute towards the deposit.
+This is common practice now and can see the vendor making a $\pounds 2,500 \pounds 5,000$ reduction. - When negotiating the purchase price, from your original reduced offer, only increase your offer in lumps of $\pm 250$ . - Never give in to pressure from the selling agent.
 You are the buyer and you are in control.
-It can take time to find a new buyer if you withdraw from the sale, particularly in the new economy. - 6.
-Always remember, a house is a place to live first and foremost, and is not an investment. - 7.
-The Estate Agent is acting for the seller not YOU the Buyer.
+It can take time to find a new buyer if you withdraw from the sale, particularly in the new economy. - Always remember, a house is a place to live first and foremost.